briandrum/codes.forchagrin.com/_chapters/chapter-337-safety-and-equipment.md

     terms set forth in subsection (a)(4) hereof, have the same meanings as provided in Chapter 301.

-    6. _(6)_ “Tort action” means a civil action for damages for injury, death, or loss to person or property.
-“Tort action” includes a product liability claim, as defined in Ohio R.C.
+    6. _(6)_ "Tort action" means a civil action for damages for injury, death, or loss to person or property.
+"Tort action" includes a product liability claim, as defined in Ohio R.C.
 2307.71 and an asbestos claim, as defined in Ohio R.C.
 2307.91, but does not include a civil action for damages for breach of contract or another agreement between persons.